Hotel in Noonu Atoll, Maldives

 Dining infrastructure at Randheli is broad for a 46-key property, running to seven distinct formats.
 The White handles brasserie-style service throughout the day.
 The Diptyque operates as a live-cooking theatre with a dual identity across Japanese and East Asian cuisine.
 The Deelani positions itself as al-fresco, with local seafood and Mediterranean framing.
 La Table de Partage functions as a private dining room with a fully tailored menu.
 Carte Blanche extends the personalisation model further, covering in-villa bespoke menus and experiential dining formats.

-Gastronomic anchor is Le 1947, named directly after Château Cheval Blanc's most sought-after vintage, a naming decision that frames the restaurant's ambition clearly and ties it to the LVMH wine estate heritage that underlies the whole brand.
+Le 1947, named after Château Cheval Blanc's most sought-after vintage, anchors the dining program and ties it to the LVMH wine estate heritage behind the brand.
 Le 1947 is the only such format in the Maldives operating under this lineage, a point the property makes explicitly.
 The adjacent Le 1947 Bar opens in the evenings for pre- or post-dinner cocktails, while The White Bar covers daytime drinks and lighter fare with pool views.
-Guests seeking quieter drinking options are directed toward the Spa Bar on the spa island, which draws fewer visitors than the main venues by virtue of its separate location.
+The Spa Bar on the spa island offers a quieter option.

 The Spa Island and the Logic of Separation